 Some stories say that the woman actually hanged herself in the room after being jilted at the altar.
 She is known to mess with electronic items.
 There are also a handful of reports of ghostly children playing in the hallways of this haunted inn.

-The 1927 Lake Lure Inn & Spa, Lake LureBook a Room
+4. 1927 Lake Lure Inn & Spa, Lake LureBook a Room

 According to locals, the 1927 Lake Lure Inn & Spa has hosted some famous faces over the years including F. Scott Fitzgerald and Franklin Roosevelt.
 However, it is also known for being used as a convalescent home in the 1940s and the site of a gruesome murder in the 1930s.
 These could both be valid reasons why the hotel is said to be haunted.

-The Carolina Inn, Chapel HillStay Here
+5. Carolina Inn, Chapel HillStay Here

 Those in search of accommodation with a healthy dose of Southern charm will love The Carolina Inn in Chapel Hill.
-However, they may get just a little bit more than they bargained for given that this is one of the most haunted hotels in North Carolina!
+However, they may get just a little bit more than they bargained for, given that this is one of the most haunted hotels in North Carolina!

-1889 White Gate Inn, AshevilleBOOK NOW
+6. 1889 White Gate Inn, AshevilleBOOK NOW

-All of the rooms are named after American authors and it seems that the former owner, Mrs B had a particular affinity for Robert Frost as this is the room she is most often felt in.
-Mrs B passed away in 1928, but she remains in residence at the 1889 White Gate Inn, often helping out with tidying up the rooms!
+All of the rooms are named after American authors and it seems that the former owner, Mrs. B had a particular affinity for Robert Frost as this is the room she is most often felt in.
+Mrs. B passed away in 1928, but she remains in residence at the 1889 White Gate Inn, often helping out with tidying up the rooms!

-Grove Park Inn Resort, AshevilleCheck Availability
+7. Grove Park Inn Resort, AshevilleCheck Availability

 One of the most famous haunted hotels in North Carolina is the Grove Park Inn Resort in Asheville.
 It is said to be haunted by the ghost of ‘The Pink Lady’.
 There is some debate over whether she was pushed or jumped to her death, but whatever the truth is her spirit is still lingering in the hotel.
 She is said to be a friendly spirit with a kind heart.

-The Biltmore Hotel, Greensboro
+8. Biltmore Hotel, Greensboro

 The most active ghost here is known as Philip.
 It’s believed he used to work for the Cone brothers as an accountant, upon discovering an embezzlement scheme whilst working for the brothers, he was later murdered, his throat slashed and his body left in the alley beside the Biltmore.
-He’s know to haunt room 332, stomping around in the room and on one occasion his apparition appeared to a woman at the foot of her bed!
+He’s known to haunt room 332, stomping around in the room and on one occasion his apparition appeared to a woman at the foot of her bed!

 There’s also the ghost of Lydia, who was believed to be one of the working girls.
-Upon a disagreement over a payment for her services, she was thrown to her death down the staircase in the hotel.
+Upon a disagreement over payment for her services, she was thrown to her death down the staircase in the hotel.
 Her spirit is known to make her presence felt in her old room, the hotel room no. 223.
-It’s here one guest witnessed her apparition walking through the room, with her red hair in on full display.
+It’s here one guest witnessed her apparition walking through the room, with her red hair on full display.
 She’s also known to like the color pink, with guests often reporting that upon wakening everything that was pink in their purses was taken out and neatly placed on the table.

-The Historic Brookstown Inn, Winston-Salem, NC
+9. Historic Brookstown Inn, Winston-Salem, NC

 The most haunted area of the hotel is said to be the fourth floor, where the spirit of a young woman named Sally is said to roam.
 She was apparently killed in the 1800s during a disagreement with a fellow employee.
-She was pushed down the elevator shaft, dying from her injuries.
+She got pushed down the elevator shaft, dying from her injuries.
 Room 401 is said to be the most haunted, as this is where she stayed when the floor was a dormitory for the cotton mill workers.

 Sally isn’t the only ghost that calls this historic building home.
 There have also been reports of phantom children playing in the hallways, and the ghost of a male known as Eddie whose footsteps are heard often.
+[BOOK A ROOM]